-Press ‘D’ to reset your colours to black and white and then press CMD>F5 to open the ‘fill’ dialogue box.
-Make sure the contents dropdown menu is set to ‘foreground colour’ and press OK
+Press ‘D’ to reset your colors to black and white and then press CMD>F5 to open the ‘fill’ dialogue box.
+Make sure the contents drop-down menu is set to ‘foreground color’ and press OK

 Your workspace should now look a bit like this, you can delete the background layer if you want.
 Make sure you save this texture in your library so you can use it at a later date.

 11. SETTING UP LAYERS FOR TEXTURE